gaperton/Type-R/docs/chapters/record.md

 ### `decorator` @attr( attrDef )

-Long form of the attribute definition.
-Accepts arbitraty Type-R attribute definition as a parameter.
-Could be used if metadata must be attached to an attributed.
+Turns class property to an attribute accipting arbitraty Type-R attribute definition as an argument.
+Should be used if metadata must be attached to an attribute.
 Doesn't require `reflect-metadata` package.

 ```javascript